 When the legal guardian is authorized to receive payment for providing In-Home Aide services, the CAP/C beneficiary monitored closely by the case management entity (CME) to ensure quality assurance of the health, safety and well-being of the CAP/C beneficiary and provides the controls to ensure that payments are made only for the services authorized to provide.

-The assigned CME shall perform a bi-monthly (two times per month) in-person monitoring visit to ensure the services are provided according to the service plan and the CAP/C participation business requirements.
+The assigned CME shall perform a bimonthly (two times per month) monitoring visits (one in-person and one telephonically) to ensure the services are provided according to the service plan and the CAP/C participation business requirements.

-A legal guardian will not be approved to provide personal care services and receive payment because of an unjustified unwillingness to work with Home Health Agencies or In-Home Aide Agencies.
-A legal guardian will not be approved to provide personal care services and receive payment if there are other providers available to render personal care services when the CAP/C beneficiary has been discharged from a Home Health Agency/In-Home Aide Agency due to non-complaint or violent behavior exhibited by the CAP/C beneficiary or the legal guardian.
+A legal guardian will not be approved to provide personal care services and receive payment because of an unjustified unwillingness to work with Home Care Agencies or In-Home Aide Agencies.
+A legal guardian will not be approved to provide personal care services and receive payment if there are other providers available to render personal care services when the CAP/C beneficiary has been discharged from a Home Care Agency/In-Home Aide Agency due to non-complaint or violent behavior exhibited by the CAP/C beneficiary or the legal guardian.